junction/xcjs/README.md

 -----
 This library has been extensively tested.
 If you find any bugs, and would like to contribute, write a test making the condition fail, then fixing the code.
 We're happy to have any contributors to the project.

+XC has been tested (and has all tests passing) on the following platforms:

+* FireFox 3.6, 4.0b
+* Chrome 6
+* Safari 5
+* IE 8
+* Opera 10

 Examples
 --------